-When the FB voltage is higher than 120% but lower than 130% of the REF voltage, the LS-FET will be turned on while the HS-FET keeps off.
+When the FB voltage is higher than 120%, the LS-FET will be turned on while the HS-FET keeps off.
 The LS-FET keeps on until the FB voltage drops below 110% of the REF voltage or the low-side negative current limit is trigged.